Orientation theory in arithmetic geometry: Orientation and characteristic classes

 \subsection{Thom classes and $\MGL$-modules}

-\begin{num} Let $(\E,c_1)$ be an absolute oriented ring spectrum (see Def. \ref{df:orientation}).
+\begin{num} Let $(\E,c)$ be an absolute oriented ring spectrum (see Def. \ref{df:orientation}).

 Let $E/X$ be a vector bundle of rank $n$, $\PP(E)$ (resp. $\bar E$, $E^\times$) be the associated projective bundle (resp. projective completion, complement of the zero section).
-Recall from \cite[\S 3, 2.16]{MV} we define the Thom space of $E/X$ as the pointed sheaf
+Recall from \cite[\S 3, 2.16]{MV} that one defines the Thom space of $E/X$ as the pointed sheaf

 According to \emph{loc. cit.}, Prop.
-2.17, we get a canonical weak $\AA^1$-equivalence $\Th(E) \simeq \bar E/\PP(E)$ of simplicial sheaves, the left hand side being the cokernel of the canonical embedding $\nu:\PP(E) \rightarrow \bar E$ in the category of pointed sheaves.
+2.17, we get a canonical $\AA^1$-equivalence of simplicial sheaves $\Th(E) \simeq \bar E/\PP(E)$, the right hand side being the cokernel of the canonical embedding $\nu:\PP(E) \rightarrow \bar E$ in the category of sheaves, equipped with its obvious base point.
 Thus we get a homotopy cofiber sequence for the $\AA^1$-local model structure:

 which induces a long exact sequence

 According to Theorem \ref{thm:PBF}, $\nu^*$ is a split epimorphism of free $\E^{**}(X)$-modules of respective ranks $n$ and $n-1$.
 Thus $E^{**}(\Th(X))$ is a free $\E^{**}(X)$-module of rank $1$, isomorphic to $\ker(\nu^*)$. \end{num} \begin{df} Consider the notations and assumptions above.